waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 If you are new to overpass then **osm3s_query** program is your friend, get to know it.

+### Databaset with FULL HISTORY (attic):

+Not a whole lot to say, but IT IS STILL on the TODO list!

 ### Starting the "dispatcher" daemon:

 The "dispatcher" program is part of the overpass package, it is the daemon